-Still, there’s more than just your financial health that affects how much collateral you’ll need to submit.
-The type of financing you’re looking for and the kind of collateral you’re putting up also play a role in the final loan terms.
+Still, there’s more than just your financial health that affects the amount of collateral you’ll need to submit.
+The financing product you’re applying for and the kind of collateral you’re putting up also play a role in the final loan terms.

 In this post, we’ll outline how to determine the amount of collateral you’ll need to receive a business loan.

-It’s important to remember that the amount of collateral you need to put up depends on the financial health of your business.
-The Five C’s break your financial health into the following five categories:
+It’s important to remember that the amount of collateral you’ll have to submit depends on the financial health of your business.
+The Five C’s break down your financial health into the following five categories:

-Capacity: Your ability to repay a loan, based on your existing debt load (such as outstanding credit card debt or existing loans) and the income your business generates each month.
+Capacity: This “C” evaluates your ability to repay a loan, based on your existing debt load (such as outstanding credit card debt or existing loans) and the income your business generates each month.

-Capital: The amount of money you’re putting towards the investment.
-For example, the down payment on a home.
+Capital: This is the amount of money you’re putting towards the investment.
+For example, capital could be the down payment on a home.

-Collateral: The asset that the lender may take possession of in the event of a default.
+Collateral: The asset as collateral that the lender may take possession of in the event of a default.

-Conditions: Other terms of the loan like interest rate, term, amount, etc.
+Conditions: Other terms of the loan like interest rate, term, and loan amount.

-In other words, if you’ve made a large down payment, and you have a stellar credit history and plenty of cash to repay a loan, not having enough collateral might not be an issue.
-You’ll find that most lenders will operate based on this same principle when evaluating your loan application.
+In other words, if you’ve made a large down payment, have a stellar credit history, and have plenty of cash to repay a loan, not having enough collateral might not be an issue.
+Typically, you’ll find that most lenders will operate based on this same principle when evaluating your loan application.

 What Types of Financing Require Collateral?

-As you look for financing, you’ll likely come across both secured and unsecured loans.
+As you look for financing, you’ll likely come across both secured loans and unsecured loans.
 Keep in mind that any loan that is referred to as a “secured loan” will require collateral.

 - Commercial real estate loans